The role community participation has to play:

 We also directly support communities getting engaged in planning.
 This includes our partnership with Planning Aid for London (PAL), which is expanding its advice and training services with our support.

-The resources below can be divided in two categories.
-The first include resources for community groups and individuals who want to know how planning works and how they can get involved.
-The second are primarily aimed at planning practitioners who want to know how planning can deliver outcomes that benefit all communities and incorporate everyone’s needs and views.
+- The second are primarily aimed at planning practitioners who want to know how planning can deliver outcomes that benefit all communities and incorporate everyone’s needs and views.

 Become a member